-Overall, 48% of the UC graduating class of 2017-18 had some student loan debt, slightly less than the 2016-17 graduating class (50%).
-The average cumulative student loan debt at graduation for these borrowers (\$18,595) was slightly lower than the comparable figure for 2016-17 graduates (\$19,582) after adjusting for inflation.
+Overall, 42 percent of the UC graduating class of 2020-21 had some student loan debt, slightly less than the 2019-20 graduating class (44 percent).
+The average cumulative student loan debt at graduation for these borrowers (\$17,108) was lower than the comparable figure for 2019-20 graduates (\$18,351) after adjusting for inflation.

-Borrowing among California resident students is higher (55%) than borrowing among all undergraduates, but also declined in 2017-18 from 57% the year before.
-Resident undergraduates saw a similar decline in the average debt, from \$19,311 in 2016-17 to \$18,409 in 2017-18 after adjusting for inflation.
+Borrowing among California resident students is higher (49 percent) than borrowing among all undergraduates, but also declined in 2020-21 from 51 percent the year before.
+Resident undergraduates saw a similar decline in the average debt, from \$18,183 in 2019-20 to \$16,777 in 2020-21 after adjusting for inflation.

-UC's average student debt at graduation for all students and for California residents remains low compared to national averages.
-Nationally, 65% of the graduating class of 2017 had student loan debt, with an average of \$28,650 per borrower, according to the Project on Student Debt.\\
+UC's average student debt at graduation for all students and for California residents remains low compared with national averages.
+Nationally, 62 percent of the graduating class of 2019 had student loan debt, with an average of \$28,950 per borrower, according to the Project on Student Debt.4

-The trend in cumulative borrowing among students in most income groups is consistent with the trend in annual borrowing discussed earlier (see Figure 14 below).
+The trend in cumulative borrowing among students in most income groups is consistent with the trend in annual borrowing discussed earlier (see Figure 15 below).